equinor/flotilla/broker/README.md

 ### Manual environment setup

-The best way to pass this is to store it in a `.env` file in the root of flotilla, and Docker Compose loads this by default on startup.
+The best way to pass this is to store it in a `.env` file in the broker folder in flotilla, and Docker Compose loads this by default on startup.
 See [Using the “--env-file” option](https://docs.docker.com/compose/environment-variables/#using-the---env-file--option) for more information.

 ## Running the broker